-This Solar Electric Installation Requirements document details the requirements and minimum criteria for a solar electric ("photovoltaic" or "PV") system ("System") installed by a Solar Electric Program trade ally under Energy Trust's Solar Electric Program ("Program").
+This Solar + Storage Design & Installation Requirements document details the requirements and minimum criteria for a solar electric ("photovoltaic" or "PV") system ("System"), or Battery Energy Storage System ("battery" or "BESS") installed by a Solar Program trade ally under Energy Trust's Solar Program ("Program").

 The purpose of these installation requirements is to help promote the performance and longevity of systems that receive Energy Trust incentive funding.
+The goal of Energy Trust's funding is to support reliability, resilience, and the integration of renewable resources within the distribution systems in Oregon.
 Energy Trust reserves the right to require compliance with installation specifications that may exceed manufacturer or code requirements.
 Any variations from the Program's installation requirements shall receive prior approval from Energy Trust.